 If you were looking for vacation accommodation in Florida, you might start your Google search with the keyword “vacation Florida.”
 You check out some of the broader information on vacation spots and decide that you want to stay in the Everglades and would prefer to stay in a holiday home rather than a hotel.

 You conduct a new Google search using the long-tail keyword “self-catering accommodation Everglades.”
 The new search will provide different results that are more relevant to the type of accommodation you are looking for, and you would be more likely to make a booking.

 That’s why long-tail keywords are vital to your SEO strategy.

 2020 is a big year for SEO, and updates to search engines algorithms can strike fear into digital marketers and business owners, but the rules of SEO remain the same: focus on creating high-quality content that is highly relevant and valuable to your unique audience.

 To future-proof your content strategy to be robust to ever-evolving algorithm updates, you should always keep this at the heart of your SEO efforts.

-If you are already producing great blog posts that helps your target audience understand their problems and answers their questions, you need to keep on doing what you’re doing.
+If you are already producing great blog posts that help your target audience understand their problems and answer their questions, you need to keep on doing what you’re doing.

 If you’re not, the BERT update is another wake-up call to update your SEO strategy and start creating high quality content that aligns with how people search online.